tamasorosz/TrafoCalc/README.md

 # README

-## Short-circuit calculation for core-form power transformers
+## Two-Winding Model-based calculations for power transformers

 This project contains a 2D axisymmetric, parametric FEM simulation for calculation of the short circuit impedance of a power transformer.